-Ford Explorer owners have reported 40 problems linked to check engine light on (under the engine and engine cooling category).
+Ford Explorer owners have reported 43 problems related to check engine light on (under the engine and engine cooling category).

 See all problems of the 2013 Ford Explorer.

-The VIN of the problem Explorer is 1FM5K8GT1D_.
 Taking a trip in my 2013 Ford Explorer sport (texas to florida) with the 3.
 5 turbocharged engine in raining conditions and vehicle began to shake violently, shudder and stall when I attempted to accelerate.
 Would not drive properly, check engine light came on and vehicle had to coast off highway and stay in hotel until dealership opened next day.
 Loss of time and very dangerous.
-It was June 9, 2013 when this check engine light on issue happened.

-The car involved is a 2004 Ford Explorer.
 While driving, the vehicle just shut off.
 I had no control of the vehicle once it shut off, except to utilize the emergency brake to get me stopped.
 Once stopped, I put it in park and it started up first try.
 No check engine light came on.
 Same thing happens on a regular bases.
 Usually happens while braking or turning at speeds lower than 30mph, then engine just stalls and everything turns off.
 This to me is a major safety concern, because without total control of the vehicle and vehicle lighting at night, it could seriously injure or kill someone.
 I highly recommend investigating this further so we can all continue to be safe.
 Thanks!.
-This check engine light on problem happened on Jan.
-25, 2013.

 See all problems of the 2004 Ford Explorer.

-The vehicle involved is a 2006 Ford Explorer.
+The contact owns a 2006 Ford Explorer.
 The contact stated that the vehicle lunged forward when the brake pedal was depressed.
 While driving 40 mph, the vehicle sporadically stalled and the engine warning light illuminated on the instrument control panel.
 The vehicle was taken to the dealer, but they could not duplicate the failure.
 They also did not find any error codes when a diagnostic was performed.
 The failure still persists and she is in the process of notifying the manufacturer.
 The purchase date, transmission type, powertrain, fuel system, and fuel type were unknown.
 The failure mileage was 25,000 and current mileage was 48,000.
-This check engine light on issue occurred Jan.
-16, 2007.

-The vehicle was a 2005 Ford Explorer.
-The vehicle's vehicle identification number (VIN) is 1FMZU73K25_. : the contact stated the engine surged and the check engine light illuminated at speeds of 30 mph.
+: the contact stated the engine surged and the check engine light illuminated at speeds of 30 mph.
 The vehicle was taken to the dealership on four occasions and were unable to correct the problem.
 The ring pin gear was replaced the first time the vehicle was taken to the dealership.
 The dealership determined the third and fourth cylinder spark plugs needed to be replaced on the second visit.
 The cylinder spark plugs were replaced on the third and fourth visit.
 The rear axle was replaced due to a shutter coming from the rear of the vehicle.
 The right handle was loose.
 The lumbar seat switch was loose.
 Updated 09/13/06.
-This issue happened on Friday, August 11, 2006.

 See all problems of the 2005 Ford Explorer.